Piysing14/cplusplus/README.md

 7. Write a Program to Find the Length of the String Without using strlen() Function
 8. Write a Program to Toggle Each Character in a String
 9. Write a Program to Count the Number of Vowels
+13. Write a Program to Find the Sum of the First N Natural Numbers